Risk Management - Special Risks

 Student Health Insurance

-For those students without medical insurance, Western offers a student health insurance plan through a health insurance company.
+For those students without medical insurance, Western offers an Affordable Care Act (ACA) compliant student health insurance plan through a health insurance company.
 Coverage does not apply to intercollegiate sports.
 For more information, visit Student Health Services.

 Resources for finding other individual plans are provided at the Washington State Office of the Insurance Commissioner.